Article written by Elisa - Travel Writer & Local in France

 Day 1 | Toulouse

 Cradle of aviation and space, Toulouse is ranked among the most advanced technology parks in terms of research.
-With many mansions, old buildings, museums, and monuments, Toulouse welcomes many students and tourists each year, making the city very lively and an excellent base to explore the region.
+With many elegant mansions, historical buildings, museums, and monuments, Toulouse welcomes many students and tourists each year, making the city very lively and an excellent base to explore the region.

 The list of interesting things to visit in Toulouse includes: